 Most Common Types of OTC Medication Abuse

-- Cough Medicine – Cough medicine is definitely the most well known type of OTC medication abuse thanks to an active ingredient called dextromethorphan, or DXM.
+- Cough Medicine – Cough medicine is definitely the most well-known type of OTC medication abuse thanks to an active ingredient called dextromethorphan, or DXM.
 When consumed in small amounts like the recommended dosage on a bottle of cough syrup, it’s of no threat to your body.
-However, when consumed in large quantities, it can simulate the effects of a hallucinogenic and produce additional side effects like confusion, dizziness, distorted vision, slurred speech, trouble with coordination, drowsiness, rapid heart beat, nausea and vomiting and loss of motor control.
+However, when consumed in large quantities, it can simulate the effects of a hallucinogenic and produce additional side effects like confusion, dizziness, distorted vision, slurred speech, trouble with coordination, drowsiness, rapid heartbeat, nausea, vomiting and loss of motor control.

 - Motion Sickness Pills – Motion sickness pills, similar to cough suppressant DXM have been known to cause hallucinations when users consume far more than the recommended dosage.
-While these sort of drugs can be an introduction to substance abuse for some, they can also be a strong indicator for an existing drug problem as addicts will often abuse OTC medication to tide them over when they can’t get their hands on their preferred drug of choice.
+While these sorts of drugs can be an introduction to substance abuse for some, they can also be a strong indicator of an existing drug problem, as addicts will often abuse OTC medication to tide them over when they can’t get their hands on their preferred drug of choice.

-Destination Hope: The Women’s Program is an acclaimed drug, alcohol and dual diagnosis treatment center for women in South Florida.
+Destination Hope is an acclaimed drug, alcohol and dual diagnosis treatment center in South Florida.
 Our clinicians have great knowledge and experience treating substance abuse problems that include and very often start with OTC medication abuse.
-If there’s a woman in your life who’s begun abusing OTC drugs or any drugs for that matter, please put her in contact with the experts at Destination Hope today so we can help.
+If there’s a teen in your life who’s begun abusing OTC drugs or any drugs for that matter, please put them in contact with the experts at Destination Hope today so we can help.
 Call us anytime, day or night.